kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 * `model_name` - The model name is later displayed in AI Platform.
 * `model_region` - The region where the model sould be deployed.
 * `model_version` - The version of the trained model.
-* `model_runtime_version` - The runtime version, in our case we used TensorFlow 1.13 .
+* `model_runtime_version` - The runtime version, in your case you used TensorFlow 1.13 .
 * `model_prediction_class` - The prediction class of our custom prediction routine.
 * `model_python_version` - The used python version
 * `model_package_uris` - The package which contains our custom prediction routine.